corda/corda/docs/source/api-identity.rst

 Confidential identities without certificates
 --------------------------------------------

-The latest version of confidential identities reduces the overhead by removing the storage of the X.509 certificate when using confidential identities.
+The latest version of confidential identities reduces the overhead by removing the storage of the X.509 certificates when using confidential identities.
 Instead, they will be stored via a mapping between a newly generated ``PublicKey`` to ``CordaX500Name``.
 This is particularly useful in the event that a node operator hosts a large number of *accounts* and such that storing the X.509 certificate for confidential identities would require a large amount of memory.

-The use of this version confidential identities can be done through the use of three new flow; ``RequestKeyFlow``, ``ShareKeyFlow`` and
-``SyncKeyMappingsFlow`` found in the ``confidential-identities`` repository.
+This version of confidential identities can be used through the three new flows; ``RequestKeyFlow``, ``ShareKeyFlow`` and ``SyncKeyMappingsFlow`` found in the ``confidential-identities`` repository.

-In ``RequestKeyFlow``, the generation of a ``SignedData<OwnershipClaim>`` that contains a newly generated ``PublicKey`` is delegated to a counterparty.
-For example, Charlie may issue and pay some cash to a new confidential identity.
-In order for Bob to resolve the confidential identity, he can run ``RequestKeyFlow`` providing the confidential identities owning key as a parameter, and Alice as the counterparty.
+In ``RequestKeyFlow``, the generation of a ``SignedData<OwnershipClaim>`` that contains a newly generated ``PublicKey`` is delegated to the counterparty.
+For example, Alice may issue and pay some cash to a new confidential identity.
+In order for Bob to resolve the confidential identity, he can run ``RequestKeyFlow`` providing the confidential identity's owning key as a parameter, and Alice as the counterparty.
 Alice will generate a ``SignedData<OwnershipClaim>`` containing the ``PublicKey`` for the confidential identity.
 Alice will send this back to Bob, who can extract the data required to register the mapping between the ``PublicKey`` and ``CordaX500Name`` in Bob's ``IdentityService`` and Bob can then resolve the confidential identity. ``ShareKeyFlow`` works in a similar vein, however, the initiating